bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

 ~~~

 Thus, 2.8577 is the estimated change in the intercept of the linear relationship between Agriculure and
-Fertility going from non-Catholic majority to
-Catholic majority to Catholic majority provinces.
-The interaction term 0.9891 is the estimate change in
+Fertility going from non-Catholic majority to Catholic majority provinces.
+The interaction term 0.9891 is the estimated change in
 the slope.
 The estimated intercept in non-Catholic provinces is 62.04993 while the estimated intercept in
 Catholic provinces is 62.04993 + 2.85770.
 The estimated slope in non-Catholic majority provinces is 0.09612
 while it is 0.09612 + 0.08914 for Catholic majority provinces.
 If the factor has more than two levels, all